loony-bean/lessgps/README.md

 set of elements, like *lat*, *lon*, *utc*, that form every single message.
 This is a core of LessGPS grammar, and it is defined in internal *grammar_factory* class of *grammar.py*.
-Then, for convenience, it is possible to make named groups of grammar elements.
+Then, for convenience, it is possible to make named groups of grammar elements and give names to particular elements.

 ### Configuration ###

-Before the parser can start working, you shoul privide it with the grammar YAML file.
+Before the parser can start working, you should provide it with grammar YAML file.
 The basic grammar is provided in *lessgps/data/nmea.yaml*.
-You should populate it with any sentences you also need, and than pass the filepath to Parser constructor.
+You should populate it with any sentences you need, and than pass the file path to Parser constructor.
-Everything in the YAML file is very staightforward, for example:
+Everything in the YAML file is very staightforward, for example lets see the definition of GLL:

     GLL:
       - Lat: lat